List of United States representatives from Florida

 The following is an alphabetical list of United States representatives from the state of Florida.
-For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Florida.
+For chronological tables of members of both houses of the United States Congress from the state (through the present day), see Florida's congressional delegations.
 The list of names should be complete, but other data may be incomplete.

 Current members

 List of current United States representatives from Florida: